thunderBiscuit/blog/posts/gpg-part1.md

 A popular way to sign software is through the use of _detached signatures_.
 A detached signature is a small file that sits _external_ to the actual softare or piece of data being signed.

-Detached signatures have one great advantage over normal signatures; because they are separate, they are not mandatory in order to use the data.
-The signatures for popular software (say, Python, for example), are downloaded separately, and therefore do not interfere with one's ability to simply download and start using.
-On the other hand, verifying the validity of such signatures is just as easy as with regular signatures.
+Detached signatures have one great advantage over normal signatures: because they are separate, they are not mandatory in order to use the data.
+The signatures for popular software (say, Python, for example), are downloaded separately, and therefore do not interfere with one's ability to simply download and start using (start using what?
+I think you need another noun here but I don't know what it is).
+On the other hand, verifying the validity of such signatures is just as easy as it is with regular signatures.

-We detach sign data using the following command, which will produce a small file called `mySoftware.dmg.sig`:
+We detach the signed data (I'm not sure if 'sign data' is right?
+If it is, I would put in quotes or something to make it clear) using the following command, which will produce a small file called `mySoftware.dmg.sig`:

 ```shell
 $ gpg --detach-sign mySoftware.dmg